SilbigerLab/Titrator/Protocols/TitratorSOP.md

 		1. The Notes are used to determine the age of the buffer.
 		2. To gather Zero Point and Slope, go to LabX > Click Data > look for “Result Sets” on the Data Tab bar (Top Left) > Click “Last 24 hours” > Click pH CAL” > Record the data onto Excel
 			1. *As an alternative: Go to the Titrator tablet and if the tablet displays that the Calibration is done, press OK to view the Zero Point and Slope.*
-		3. To gather data for each pH, go to Result Set, then “last 24 hours,” then click on Results.
+		3. To gather data for each pH, go to Result Set, then “last 24 hours,” then click on Results (click the Raw Data tab).
 			1. On the top, look for “E”, you’re going to use that number as a calibration.
 				1. Note: The results should be displayed as pH 4 from the top while pH 10 is at the bottom.
 	8. Once the calibrations are complete, remove the cups from the Autosampler and dispose them into the into a plastic reagent bottle, respective of their pH.